rugbyprof/CMPS-Cryptography/Program_1.md

     - It's code I've given you from class
     - You cite the location you obtained the code from.
     - Small snippets (1-2 lines need not be cited), but a block of code ( 5 or more lines) needs to be.
+- Your code needs to be thoroughly commented
+- Your code needs to be organized (use of functions and / or classes).
+Not just a hodgepodge of top down coding.

+#### What I should see:

 Whether or not you use the given starter code, your program should perform the following: